 Best Features

 Included among the list of the best features is a small mention of a technology being implemented called depth-write POM, which stands for parallax occlusion mapping.
 This is a fairly sophisticated thing to find in a texture pack and is definitely not typical of what you would normally find within texture packs for Minecraft.
-It’s obviously a very strange and technical-sounding thing, but just know that it’s proof that a lot of work was done for this texture pack to make sure everything can be looking as nice as possible on a regular basis.
+It’s obviously a bizarre and technical-sounding thing, but know that it’s proof that a lot of work was done for this texture pack to make sure everything can look as nice as possible regularly.

 More key features: